Gulf of Aden Piracy

-Gulf of Aden Piracy has been relatively quiet through the Covid pandemic but these incidents show what we could be facing if things go back to normal.
+Gulf of Aden Piracy has been relatively quiet through and since the Covid pandemic but these incidents show what we could be facing if things go back to normal.
 A Turkish frigate intervened after the Panamanian-flagged Handy V came under fire from pirates in two small skiffs.
 The crew fired parachute flares at the pirates and contacted coalition ships for assistance.
 The same day, a Saudi Arabian warship sent a helicopter to assist the Greek-owned Panamax Peppo after it was chased by pirates.

 A trawler hijacked by Somalia pirates in the Indian Ocean had been spotted by navy aircraft and the 36-man crew was safe.
 The Spanish warship Canarias was heading toward the tuna-fishing vessel and was expected to sight the fishing boat before the pirates could reach port in Somalia.
 The 100 metre long fishing vessel Alakrana, was boarded by Somali pirates early Friday when it was working waters 800 miles away from the nearest navy escort.
 Ship owners of the remaining 17 Spanish boats fishing in the area have sent instructions for them to move further off shore or return to port.
 It was the second attack on the Alakrana in less than a month.
 On Sept.
 4, while trawling in waters off the Seychelles the captain was forced to take evasive action to dodge a pirate attack.
 In April 2008, a Basque tuna boat was hijacked by pirates off Somalia's coast and held for six days until a reported $1.2 million ransom was paid.
 In a follow up to this attack the pirates didn’t fare as well when two of the suspected pirates who gained control of the Spanish tuna fishing vessel were arrested by the EU NAVFOR Spanish warship Canarias.
 The suspected pirates had left the Alakrana in a small boat that was detected and stopped.
 During the arrest, one of the pirates was injured and his condition is stable.
 Both suspected pirates are now on board Canarias.